Connecting to Snowflake

 CloudZero relies on account usage and cost information.
 Connecting to a Snowflake account will show Snowflake cost data alongside other Cost Sources in the Explorer, as well as enable anomaly alerts on Snowflake spend.

-CloudZero accesses your Snowflake data via a share from your account to our Snowflake account in the same region using Secure Data Sharing.
+CloudZero gets access to your Snowflake data through a share from your account to the CloudZero Snowflake account in the same region using Secure Data Sharing.

 A Snowflake reader account should not be connected to CloudZero because the provider account assumes all responsibility for credit charges incurred by users of the reader account.

-• CLOUDZERO_COPY_BILLING_DATA_ROLE: role that can read data and execute sync procedure
+• Roles: CLOUDZERO_COPY_BILLING_DATA_ROLE: role that can read data and execute the sync procedure

-• CLOUDZERO_SHARED_DATA: database that sits between your billing views and the share with CloudZero
+• Databases: CLOUDZERO_SHARED_DATA: database that sits between your billing views and the share with CloudZero

-• CLOUDZERO_COPY_BILLING_DATA: stored procedure to sync data periodically from the billing tables/views
+• Procedures: CLOUDZERO_COPY_BILLING_DATA: stored procedure to sync data periodically from the billing tables and views

 • ACCOUNT_USAGE.METERING_HISTORY